Other Classes

 Credit: 1/2

-Skills and Communication III is a course for high intermediate learners increasing cognitive academic language proficiency.
+English Language Development III is a course for high intermediate learners increasing cognitive academic language proficiency.
 Students will use English to achieve academically in all content areas by obtaining, processing, and constructing information in spoken and written form.
 Students will also use English in socially and culturally appropriate ways.

-Prerequisite: ESOL teacher or counselor recommendation
+Prerequisite: Teacher or counselor recommendation

 Grade Placement: 9, 10, 11, 12